Let's park and gather in front of this building.

 11:30am Urban Walk through USC Campus (1.1 miles, ~30min)

-Potential Urban Walk Information: This hike from the ONE Archive at USC to lunch.
+Potential Urban Walk Information: This hike from the ONE Archive at USC to lunch will all be paved and accessible for all age groups.
 This urban walk is expected to take 30mins at a generous pace.
+We will aim to visit the campus statue, Tommy Trojan, for a group photo op!

 Time Commitment: Plan for approx 3-4 hours